 Mary Kay Bergman

-Unfortunately, on November 11, 1999, she committed suicide.
 If only she could have lived long enough for us not to have to endure Robin Williams singing Blame Canada at the Academy Awards in 2000.
 Sorry he's dead but...

-She was last seen alive around 9pm on the 11th, when she spoke to a friend on the telephone at approximately 9pm on the 11th.
-An hour and twenty minutes later, her husband and a friend returned home to find her, with a suicide note, and a Mossberg 12 gauge shotgun pointing at her head.
+She spoke to a friend on the telephone at approximately 9pm on the 11th.
+An hour and twenty minutes later, her husband and a friend returned home to find her dead.
+There was suicide note, and a Mossberg 12 gauge shotgun still pointing at her head.

 Death was pronounced at 10:18 by police.
 She was only 38.

-Mary Kay Bergman has one of the coolest grave stones ever, at Forest Lawn Hollywood Hills.
+Mary Kay Bergman has a wonderfully appropriate tombstone at Forest Lawn Hollywood Hills.

 Contributions to the Mary Kay Bergman Memorial Fund, Didi Hirsch Community Mental Health Center, 4760 S. Sepulveda Blvd., Culver City, Calif., 90230